Translations

 On one of these great days, time and distance will be swallowed up into everlasting togetherness.
 Will it not be wonderful then?
 Hal has togetherness with so many, whom he has joined at Home.
 May we all go Home soon, dear Lord!
 Fly those wings, Hal!

-By the way, I hiked House Mountain #178, on 4/18/2021, Sunday, for Hal.
+By the way, for Hal, I hiked House Mountain for the 178th time on Sunday afternoon, 4/18/2021.
 I'll have another article on that hike in a few days.

 No comments: